medaminedev66/real-time-search-box/README.md

 # 📖 Real-time Search Box <a name="about-project"></a>

-**Real-Time Search Box** is an app that enables This app enables users to search for articles in real-time and provides analytics on their search queries.
+**Real-Time Search Box** is an app that enables users to search for articles in real-time and provides analytics on their search queries.

 ## 🛠 Built With <a name="built-with"></a>